TechnoLibre/erplibre_cordova/guide/cordova-android-windows-setup.md

 # Windows 10 version 2004 and up or 11 - release and development

 A guide on how to set up a workspace and run a Cordova app on Android 12L on Windows 10 version 2004 and up or Windows 11.
 All commands will be ran in a standard Windows command prompt.
-There will be steps to follow and examples at the end of this guide to explain how to add a ``User Variable`` or a ``PATH`` correctly for your Windows installation.
+There will be steps to follow at the end of this guide to explain how to add a ``User Variable`` or a ``PATH`` correctly for your Windows installation.
 I will refer to the ``System Variable`` named ``Path`` as ``PATH`` for simplicity and clarity.

 ## Installing Prerequisites for Cordova